-Mommy Bear’s Opinion – I chose not to see One and Two of Diary of a Wimpy Kid because they are not my style of a movie.
+Mommy Bear’s Family Movie Review – I chose not to see One and Two of Diary of a Wimpy Kid because they are not my style of a movie.
 They seem to be cheesy and not be very uplifting.
 So I personally have chosen not to see this but other might enjoy the humor.

 Summary – This third film in the popular series follows self-described “wimp” Greg through summer vacation misadventures as he tries to win over the girl of his dreams while avoiding his father’s attempts at bonding.
 Suffice to say he learns some valuable lessons along the way and ends up growing closer to his father.